iterative/dvc.org/content/blog/2022-01-15-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

 - Python environment with all required libraries.

 In addition to that you will need an account with your cloud provider of choice.
-In this tutorial I'll be provisioning infrastructure on AWS.
+In this tutorial I'll be provisioning infrastructure on Amazon Web Services (AWS).
 You can create an AWS account yourself, or ask your DevOps team to provide you with one.
 Make sure to
 [store your authentication credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)